dacapobench/dacapobench/benchmarks/README.txt

 	- javacc	(included in our tools directory, or download at http://javacc.dev.java.net/)
 	- maven		(included in our tools directory, or download at http://maven.apache.org/download.html)

+NOTE:
+	1. The Tomcat does not build with Java 6 VM.

+	2. The Xalan benchmark does not build with the Java 6 VM.

 IMPORTANT: before trying to build the suite: